IndigoUnited/node-couchnode/README.md

     - `replicate_to`
 - `callback(err, res, misses)`
     - `res`: key indexed results.
 Each result will contain a `.cas` property.
-    - `misses`: array of keys that don't exist.
+    - `existing`: array of keys that already existed, and thus failed to be added.

 <a name="prepend"></a>
 ### prepend(keys, fragment, [options,] callback)